On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Proof of Theorem

-Each of the $k_n$ layers consists of several sublayers.
-The first sublayer, called the \emph{computation sublayer}, contains a simulation of a deterministic bidirectional counter machine $C_n$.
-Its purpose is to repeatedly probe the $A$-layer of $Z$ and determine whether it is in $X^\dag$.
+Each of the $k_n$ layers $L_{n,a,b}$ of $T_n$ consists of several sublayers.
+The first sublayer, called the \emph{computation sublayer}, contains a simulation of a deterministic bidirectional counter machine $C_n$, which is periodically restarted.
+Its purpose is to repeatedly probe the base alphabet layer of $Z$ between the $a$th and $b$th nonzero column and determine whether it is in $X^\dag$.

 The second sublayer, called the \emph{anchor sublayer}, is a vertically constant layer over the alphabet $\{0,1,2\}$, in which the horizontal patterns $10$, $20$ and $21$ are forbidden.
-The positions of the $1$-symbols on this layer are controlled by the counter machine that performs the simulation of $T_n$.
-The idea is that the $1$-symbols on the anchor sublayer of the layer corresponding to the pair $\{a, b\}$ span the region delimited by the $a$th and $b$th nonzero columns of the $A$-layer, so that the counter machine of the computation sublayer can be initialized near the $a$th column and check the configuration between it and the $b$th column.
+The machine $C_n$ has access to the anchor sublayer.
+We will force the $1$-symbols on the anchor sublayer of $L_{n, a, b}$ to span exactly the region delimited by the $a$th and $b$th nonzero columns of the base alphabet layer, so that the counter machine $C_n$ of the computation sublayer can be initialized near the $a$th column and check the configuration between it and the $b$th column.